N-Acetyl Glucosamine (NAG)

 What is N acetyl glucosamine used for?

-N-acetyl glucosamine is used for osteoarthritis, aging skin, knee pain, and inflammatory bowel disease (IBD), but there is no good scientific evidence to support these uses.
+N-acetyl glucosamine is used for osteoarthritis, aging skin, knee pain, and inflammatory bowel condition (IBD), but there is no good scientific evidence to support these uses.

 What is nag supplement used for?

 You may also see chitosan as an ingredient in some glucosamine products.
 Chitosan is a form of N-acetyl glucosamine that has been chemically altered.
-N-acetyl glucosamine is taken for osteoarthritis and inflammatory bowel disease (IBD), including ulcerative colitis and Crohn's disease.
+N-acetyl glucosamine is taken for osteoarthritis and inflammatory bowel condition (IBD), including ulcerative colitis and Crohn's condition.

 What should you not take with glucosamine?